Greece–Russia relations: Burgas-Alexandroupoli pipeline

 The Burgas-Alexandroupoli pipeline was proposed in 1993–1994 by several Russian and Greek companies.
 In 1994, for construction of the pipeline Greece and Bulgaria signed a bilateral agreement, followed by a memorandum of cooperation, signed by Greece and Russia.

 In February 1998, a Greek consortium for pipeline construction named Bapline was established, and in May 1998, a memorandum of creation of the Transbalkan Oil Pipeline Company was signed.
 In 2000, a technical specifications and an economic evaluation of the project were prepared by the German company ILF.
 A joint protocol for preparing the pipeline's construction was signed by the three countries in January 2005.

 The political memorandum between both governments was signed on 12 April 2005.
 An inter-governmental agreement on the project was agreed on 7 February 2007, and it was signed on 15 March 2007 in Athens, by the involved ministers of the three countries, under the presence of their leaders, Vladimir Putin (Russian president), Sergei Stanishev (Bulgarian prime-minister), and Kostas Karamanlis (prime-minister of Greece).

 The agreement establishing the international project company was signed in Moscow on 18 December 2007 and the company, called Trans-Balkan Pipeline B.V., was incorporated in the Netherlands on 6 February 2008.
 Construction of the pipeline was scheduled to start in October 2009, and was estimated to be completed by 2011.
 In 2011, the project was definitively terminated.

 Trade

-Since 2014, mutual trade between the countries has been in steady decline.
+Between 1995 and 2021 Russian exports to Greece have risen by an average of 9.27% per annum.

+There is a large imbalance in trade, in 2021 Greece imported $6.3 billion of goods, mainly energy related oil and gas, whilst exports to Russia were just $468m.
+In 2022 and 2023 the EU introduced sanctions over Russian oil and oil products as well as gas imports, which Greece has complied with and will greatly reduce the trade imbalance with Russia.

+Following the 2022 Russian invasion of Ukraine Greek shipping continued its major role in transporting Russian oil and oil products, in accordance with international sanction regulations, however Greek shipping companies also profited by selling a large number of older tankers at high prices to companies intending to operate the tankers to facilitate sanction breaking, so called "grey tankers".

 Religious and cultural ties, mutual perceptions

 Religious ties between the two nations with majorities of both countries adhering to the Eastern Orthodox Church, have played a major role in fostering bilateral relations.
 Since its formation in 1994, the Athens-based Interparliamentary Assembly on Orthodoxy has become a relevant institution in promoting exchange and cooperation.

+Those relations have faltered since the 2018 Moscow–Constantinople schism and the Russian invasion of Ukraine, with the Russian Orthodox Church supporting the invasion and the Greek church being one of the most vocal against Russian aggression.